 Szentendre, Hungary, Danube bend © Gabor Tokodi/Shutterstock

 Pécs is a contender for Hungary’s most beautiful city.
-Its gentle climate, open, friendly people, architecture ranging from Roman through to the Habsburg period, and prestigious art collections and museums, all make it a great place to visit.
+Its gentle climate, open, friendly people, architecture ranging from Roman through to the Habsburg period, and prestigious art collections and museums, all make a visit here one of the most pleasant things to do in Hungary.
 With the inner city now largely free of cars, it’s a pleasure to stroll along the streets and relax in the pavement cafés.

 Széchenyi tér, the main square, is dominated by the mighty dome of the former mosque of Pasha Kassim Gazi, the largest surviving building from the Turkish occupation.
 The streets surrounding the square are all worthy of exploration.
-To the southeast of the square is pedestrianised Király utca, which is devoted to restaurants and the beautiful art nouveau Pannonius Hotel.
+To the southeast of the square is pedestrianised Király utca, which is devoted to restaurants.

 Head to Badacsony for wonderful whites or Szépasszony for zesty red, Bull's Blood.
 Vines are grown in many parts of the country.
 Some areas, such as the warm volcanic slopes of the northern coast of Lake Balaton (Badacsony and Bakony) are particularly fertile.
 The dry, white Olaszrisling is worth looking out for In southern Transdanubia,

 Szekszárd produces good reds, as does Villány.
-However, there are two wines that are internationally known.
-The first, Egri Bikavér (Eger Bulls’ Blood), owes its name to its beautiful deep red colour and to its strength and aroma.
+However, two wines are internationally known.
+The first, Egri Bikavér (Eger Bulls’ Blood), owes its name to its beautiful deep red colour and its strength and aroma.
 It is made from various grape varieties, not always in the same proportions.

 Vineyard in Badacsony, Hungary © Zsolt Biczo/Shutterstock